asharif123/code_refactor_hw/README.md

 The website is a demonstration of a typical website containing a navigation bar, photo, sections containing description and header on what the section is about, and a sidebar containing additional headers and information.

-The purpose of this website is to demonstrate basic understanding of HTML and CSS code.
+This website was created using HTML and CSS styling.

 Screenshots of website: